coreboot/seabios/docs/Execution_and_code_flow.md

 override the default SeaBIOS handlers that are called on a hardware interrupt event.
 Indeed, it is common for DOS based applications to do this.
-These legacy third party interrupt handlers may have undocumented expections (such as stack location and stack size) and may attempt to call back into the various SeaBIOS software services.
+These legacy third party interrupt handlers may have undocumented expectations (such as stack location and stack size) and may attempt to call back into the various SeaBIOS software services.
 Greater compatibility and more reproducible results can be achieved by only permitting hardware interrupts at specific points (via yield()